UVA-DSI/2017-bootcamp-git-intro/exercises.md

   * .tsv
 * edit an existing file

-# Group work in web browser
+# Group work in web browser - Part II

 * navigating GitHub to find collaborators
 * adding a collaborator to your repository